mrphrazer/reverser_ai/README.md

 ### Configuration

 Configuring _ReverserAI_ to match your hardware setup optimizes its performance.
 Key configuration parameters include CPU and GPU utilization preferences: For powerful GPUs, configure _ReverserAI_ to primarily use GPU, reducing CPU threads to minimize overhead.
 Without a strong GPU, increase CPU thread usage to maximize processing power.
 For systems with balanced resources, allocate tasks between CPU and GPU for efficient operation.
-Further details on these parameters follow:
+Another dimension is the selection of the underlying model which greatly influences _ReverserAI_'s functionality, performance, and resource consumption.
+Below, key configuration parameters are outlined along with guidance on model selection based on your computational resources and requirements.

+* `model_identifier`: Choose between `mistral-7b-instruct` and `mixtral-8x7b-instruct` to best suit your analysis needs and hardware capabilities.
+  - `mistral-7b-instruct` is a smaller, faster model requiring approximately 5GB of RAM, ideal for quick processing tasks.
+It is best suited for environments with limited computational resources or when high throughput is required, albeit with a trade-off in the quality of outputs compared to larger models.
+  - `mixtral-8x7b-instruct` is a larger model designed, ideal for more complex code analysis tasks, requiring approximately 45GB of RAM.
+This model is recommended for users with access to high-end hardware and who need enhanced reasoning capabilities and accuracy.
+It may necessitate disabling memory mapping on machines that cannot support the required RAM level.

 * `use_mmap`: Enables loading the entire model into memory (~5GB) when set to `true`.
 Recommended for performance improvement.